Along for the Journey:

 What did we learn?

 Part 2 addressed practical ways congregations can support LGBTQIA+ youth, including how to write and implement policies for bathrooms, camp, and church trips, and how to create an inclusive worship space.

 Co-Trainer: Ashley DeTar Birt

 Ashley DeTar Birt is a recent graduate of Union Theological Seminary where she obtained her M.Div.
 She also holds degrees from Carnegie Mellon University and the University of Pittsburgh.

-Ashley currently works as the Director of Christian Education at Rutgers Presbyterian Church in New York, NY with some of the most fun kids she’s ever met.
+Ashley currently works as the Pastoral Fellow for Youth and Families at Rutgers Presbyterian Church in New York, NY with some of the most fun kids she’s ever met.
 Her interests include the intersections of racial justice, children and youth, interfaith communication, LGBTQ+ issues (particularly the B), and Christianity.

 When she isn’t at church or doing social justice work, she enjoys writing, sound editing and theatre tech.